Are all of your needs met? Do you know why you make the decisions you do?

 Maslow’s Hierarchy of Needs:

-By the time this article is over, you’ll know why you’re motivated the way you are and where your motivation comes from.
+By the time you’re done reading this article, you’ll know why you’re motivated the way you are and where your motivation comes from.
 You’ll learn to see what drives other people’s behavior too.
 If you wonder why someone acts the way they do, this article will help you get to the bottom of it.

 Near the end of the article, I’ll give you an almost guaranteed technique that, when you use it, will motivate you to do anything.
 It’s especially useful if you find yourself procrastinating on a project or something else that you need to get done.
 It’s a neat trick I learned in my studies, and I’d love to walk you through the process.